pavelkondratyukrepo/WindowsAppKiosk/source/WindowsApp/ADVANCED_CUSTOMIZATIONS.md

 For Edge you must allow:

+- `msedge.exe` the browser executable
-- `msedge_proxy.exe` for certain browser operations especially when you used pinned secondary tiles
+- `msedge_proxy.exe` used when secondary tiles are configured
 - `MicrosoftEdgeUpdate.exe` for browser updates

 For Windows App allow: